 Developed/ruderal.
-The habitat on the site is entirely developed/ruderal with the majority of the site existing pavement associated with the business park parking lot and various sidewalks.
-Where asphalt does not exist, the site is landscaped with lawn and ornamental trees.
-Because the majority of the proposed footprint is already developed or disturbed, it is highly unlikely to provide habitat for special-status plant species listed in Table 1.
+The habitat on the site is primarily ruderal habitat with the majority of the site formerly graded for construction of a detention basin apparently used during construction of the adjacent medical facilities to the east and south.
+Because the majority of the proposed footprint is already disturbed with construction of the detention basin, it is highly unlikely to provide habitat for special-status plant species listed in Table 1.